Best daily deals

 The Pixel Buds A-Series looks nearly identical to the standard Pixel Buds.

-Google is a leading player in the smartphone space thanks to Android and its own Pixel line of phones, and we see no reason why the company will let its foot off the gas with its complementary wireless earbuds.
-While there’s been no official announcement from Google yet, we fully expect to see the Google Pixel Buds A Series 2 release in late 2023 or early-to-mid 2024.
-Google launched its most recent flagship earbuds, the Pixel Buds Pro, as recently as July 28, 2022.
-While they serve as a decent pair of mid-tier buds, they lack some high-end features and are tailored heavily toward Android users.
+Google is a leading player in the smartphone arena.
+I see no reason why the company will let its foot off the gas with its complementary wireless earbuds.
+While there’s been no official announcement from Google yet, I expect the Google Pixel Buds A Series 2 will be released soon.
+Google launched its most recent flagship earbuds, the Pixel Buds Pro 2, as recently as September 26, 2024.
+They are the company’s most accomplished buds to date.
+However, their inflated price tag will leave many price-conscious fans by the wayside.
 With other brands offering more for less, Google will want to remain competitive by updating its affordable Pixel Buds A Series with a feature-rich upgrade.

-There’s no word on whether or not they will be called the Pixel Buds A Series 2, and we could perhaps see a shift to a Pixel Buds 2a branding to match the equivalent A series of budget Pixel phones.
+There’s no word on whether or not they will be called the Pixel Buds A Series 2.
+We could perhaps see a shift to a Pixel Buds 2a branding to match the equivalent A series of budget Pixel phones.

 • Google Pixel Buds A Series — June 17, 2021